Simple Preparations for a Lantern Walk

 Days are shorter, nights are longer, autumn winds are blowing stronger,

 On November 11, children around the world gathering together with homemade lanterns of all colours, shapes, sizes, and materials in celebration of an annual lantern walk.
 Warm soups are often made to be shared within the community which bring inner warmth, while warm woolens support each person’s outer warmth.
 The magical light of the candle brings warmth to us all.

 The History of Martinmas

-Festival celebrations like Martinmas and the Lantern Walk are traditions passed down from ancient festivals and practices linked to the deep wisdom of the earth and cosmos.
+The Lantern Walk is a tradition inspired by the pagan and Christian celebration of Martinmas, passed down from ancient festivals and practices linked to the deep wisdom of the earth and cosmos.
 As Winter approaches, humans experience a darkening aspect, and so, with the earth’s daylight hours diminishing, a festival of inner light is timely.

 When we speak of Martinmas, we are in fact referring to St Martin, best known for his act of kindness towards a poor beggar he encountered who was freezing in the Winter cold.
 Martin used his sword to cut his own cloak into two pieces, offering one to the beggar.
 This act of compassion gave the beggar warmth, hope, and comfort during a dark and cold moment.